 Have you ridden the Palisade Fruit and Wine Byway?
 What route did you take and what did you think about it?
 Let me know in the comments.

-Take a peak at the following map to route your ride…and get more ideas and where to stay and things to do in Palisade.
+Take a look at the following map to route your ride…and get more ideas and where to stay and things to do in Palisade.